-1st offense - suspension for a minimum of one (1) semester to one (1) academic year, reimbursement of the full cost of the grant, and permanent disqualification from all scholarships or grants funded or managed by the College and its affiliated institutions f.
+1st offense - suspension for a minimum of one (1) semester to one (1)

+academic year, reimbursement of the full cost of the grant, and permanent disqualification from all scholarships or grants funded or managed by the College and its affiliated institutions f.
 In connection with stealing/malversation/ misuse of organization funds collected in connection with student activities and/or student organizations, recognized or not;

-1st offense - suspension for a minimum of one (1) semester to one (1) academic year, restitution or the return of the funds to the rightful owner, and reparation or compensation to the aggrieved party for damage or loss g.
+1st offense - suspension for a minimum of one (1) semester to one (1)

+academic year, restitution or the return of the funds to the rightful owner, and reparation or compensation to the aggrieved party for damage or loss g.
 In connection with recognition of student organizations;

 1st offense - suspension of student/s responsible for a minimum of one h.
-In connection with the use of college facilities by, or in the name of student organizations, recognized or not; and suspension of officers and students who applied for the use of the college facilities under the name of the organization for a minimum of one (1) week to one (1) month; they shall be solidarily liable for the payment of the actual cost of use of the facility i.
+In connection with the use of college facilities by, or in the name of student organizations, recognized or not; and i.
 In connection with the use of intellectual property of the College, which results in gain, material or otherwise.